Indigenous Education Strategy - Issue 19

 Community-Led Schools will empower and support a number of remote communities to establish formally recognised school decision making bodies and mechanisms so they can lead the running of their schools.

-Co-Director of Community Engagement at the NT Department of Education Joe Brown believes this is an important first step in supporting Aboriginal communities to get more involved in school decisions.
+Co-Director of Community Engagement at the department Joe Brown believes this is an important first step in supporting Aboriginal communities to get more involved in school decisions.

 “It is about giving Aboriginal parents and communities a much bigger say in the education and training of their children,” he said.